Phased Retirement Program

 6A: You should discuss any changes in your originally approved Phased Retirement schedule of phasing with your supervisor/department chair.
 Changes are subject to approval.

-- 8Q: How do I apply for the Phased Retirement Program?
+- 7Q: How do I apply for the Phased Retirement Program?

-8A: You will need to complete an initial online request form that is available on the Human Resource Benefits web site.
+7A: You will need to complete an initial online request form that is available on the Human Resource Benefits website.

-- 9Q: If I complete the Initial Online Request From for the Phased Retirement Program, is my request to retire approved?
+- 8Q: If I complete the Initial Online Request Form for the Phased Retirement Program, is my request to retire approved?

-- 10Q: How will I be notified if my request is approved?
+- 9Q: How will I be notified if my request is approved?

-- 11Q: If I elect and am approved for the Phased Retirement Program, what are the impacts to salary and benefits I receive?
+- 10Q: If I elect and am approved for the Phased Retirement Program, what are the impacts to salary and benefits I receive?

-- Your salary will be based on your phased appointment (50% - 65%), at the discretion of the institution, plus an additional 10% of budgeted annual salary immediately preceding the period of reduced appointment for the first year of a two year agreement.
-UNI has elected to provide the 10% incentive to those starting their reduced appointment between July 1, 2017 and June 30, 2022.
+- Your salary will be based on your phased appointment (50% - 65%), at the discretion of the institution, plus an additional 10% of budgeted annual salary immediately preceding the period of reduced appointment for the first year of a two-year agreement.

 - You will continue to be eligible participate in health and dental insurance coverage with premiums based on active employee premiums.